rwebaz/Markdown-Lessons-Project/docs/pages/Base-Links.md

 ---
 # Base Links

-Base links may be placed below paragraphs and referenced in the above paragraphs using Markdown.
+**Base links** may be placed below paragraphs and referenced in the above paragraphs using Markdown.

-## Table O Contents

-- TOC
-{:toc}
+{% include toc-flammarion.md %}

 ## Base Links ( Example )